menghui-c/wastewater-haplotype-inference/README.md

 ## 🧑‍💻 Implementation details

-All computations are vectorized with NumPy and sparse matrix operations in SciPy.
-The compatibility matrix (C) is stored in CSR format, and the log-likelihood term is efficiently computed via sparse–dense multiplication.
+All the calculations are vectorized using sparse matrix operations in NumPy and SciPy.
+The compatibility matrix (C) is stored in CSR format, and the log-likelihood terms are efficiently calculated through sparse-dense multiplication.

 ---